Unconventional Workshop 23

 Types of added responsibility:

-Group #2: Traditional “establishment” expert-level positions – Responsibilities go deeper into the path already taken.
-As this group is more connected to the establishment, a responsibility that is associated with an organization and provides a certification is an excellent example.
+Group #2: Traditional institution-guided expert-level positions – Responsibilities go deeper into the path already taken.
+As this group is more connected to the institution, a responsibility that is associated with an organization and provides a certification is an excellent example.

 Group #3: Leadership expert positions – Adding leadership responsibilities can include management type positions where responsibilities include hiring, firing, performance reviews and typical management related administrative tasks.
 Leadership responsibilities can also be a lead-by-influence role where expert-level skills are the driving force in leading decisions; creating direction for others.
 This is similar to a mentor-protege relationship, but is usually organized within a group, and the subject matter expert has leadership over those who need to follow the mastery.